Aksutime/PyOS-Abandoned/README.md

 PyOS Is A Little OS Project.
-PS Im A Newbie In Python So This Isnt Very Great.
 From Now On This Will Be Linux Only Until I Make It A Crossplatform Project.
-Noting That I Might Have Accidentally Released The OS With Faulty Script Files.
-Gonna Fix That.